-'''

---with-ipmi

---with-freeipmi
+--with-ipmi --with-freeipmi

-'''

 Build and install IPMI PSU driver (default: auto-detect) This allows to monitor numerous Power Supply Units (PSU) found on servers.
-Note that you need to install freeipmi (0.8.5 or higher, for nut-scanner; and 1.0.1 or higher, for nut-ipmipsu) development package or files.
+Note that you need to install freeipmi (0.8.5 or higher) development package or files.

-'''

 --with-linux_i2c

-'''